 Cutting out the middleman in your car rental transactions can make your experience much less complicated should you need to change or cancel your rental.
 Remember, many of the deals you see through third-party booking agents are nonrefundable and can’t be changed.
 These are use-it or lose-it deals.
 Booking directly through your car rental company typically gives you more flexibility, which is especially important during the pandemic when conditions are changing rapidly and cancellations may be necessary.

 Make sure you read through every detail of your booking — before you confirm.
 Remember that in major cities, your rental car company might have multiple locations.
 Use Google Maps to make certain that you’re booking the car rental location that you need.

 - Document the condition of the car

 Documenting the shape of the vehicle before and after your rental is critical.
-Surprise damage charges on car rentals are one of the most common complaints we receive at Consumer Rescue.
-If you photograph and/or videotape the car’s condition at pickup and dropoff, you can eliminate surprise damage and cleaning fees.
+Surprise damage charges and cleaning fees on car rentals are one of the most common complaints we receive at Consumer Rescue.
+If you photograph and/or videotape the vehicle’s condition at pickup and dropoff, you can reduce your chances of becoming a target for these extra charges on your rental car.
 And if you find any damage to the car, do not drive off the lot until you alert the car rental attendant.

 - Get a receipt

 As Maureen Heller found out after her rental car went missing, returning a vehicle and neglecting to get a receipt for the return is a recipe for disaster.
 Keep in mind, when you rent a car, the rental company has your open credit card.
 If you don’t close out the account by confirming the state of the car and its return, you could be in for complicated problems — especially if you’ve returned it to the wrong agency completely!